MatPeretti/Flash-Games/README.md

 # :zap: Flash-Games
-- Welcome to Flash Games! a series of mini-games creted with JavaScript
+- Welcome to Flash Games! a series of mini-games created with JavaScript
 # :computer: Technologies Used
 - HTML5
 - CSS3